c-wenlong/tp/docs/UserGuide.md

    * `exit` : Exits ClassMonitor.

-1. Refer to the [Commands](#commands) below for details of each command.
+1. Refer to the [Commands](#commands) section for details of each command.

 --------------------------------------------------------------------------------------------------------------------

 ## Commands

-This section guides you through the precise execution of each command, ensuring optimal utilization.
+This section guides you through the precise execution of each command.

 ```note
 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>